 June 29, 2001 - Edwards and Senator John McCain, act as chief sponsors of the Bipartisan Patient Protection Act.

 January 2, 2003 - Announces the formation of an presidential campaign exploratory committee with the Federal Election Commission.

 September 16, 2003 - Formally announces his candidacy for president, in the town where he grew up, Robbins, North Carolina.

 October 14, 2003 - Announces that he will not vote for the $87 billion Iraq aid package.

 January 19, 2004 - Takes 2nd place in the Iowa caucuses with 32% of the vote.

 February 3, 2004 - Wins the South Carolina Primary with 45% of the votes, 2nd in Oklahoma and Missouri.

 March 3, 2004 - Announces that he is dropping out of the race.

-November 3, 2004 - Ends vice presidential candidacy when Sen. John Kerry calls President Bush to concede the White House race, one day after the election.
+November 3, 2004 - Ends the vice presidential candidacy when Senator John Kerry calls President George W. Bush to concede the White House race.